 Marketing

-Building on decades of marketing work in Montpellier, the MRM-Marketing group's research is structured around three main areas:
+Building on the marketing research conducted in Montpellier over the past several decades, the MRM-Marketing group’s research is organized around three main areas:

-• Emotional dynamics – Experiential marketing and affective responses,
+• Emotional Dynamics – Experiential Marketing and Emotional Responses,

-This research aims to make a theoretical contribution to the field of marketing while responding to managerial and societal demands.
+This research aims to make a theoretical contribution to the field of marketing while addressing managerial and societal needs.
 It addresses current issues of sustainability and digitalization that underpin the adoption of new consumption models and behaviors.
-More specifically, this work aims, on the one hand, to understand the service or consumption experience (components, antecedents, and consequences) from the perspective of the various stakeholders (customers, consumers, citizens, associations, companies, organizations, etc.) and, on the other hand, to identify and analyze the management strategies and mechanisms most likely to build long-term relationships (communication strategies, distribution methods, service or product innovation, etc.).
+More specifically, this research aims, on the one hand, to understand the service or consumption experience (components, antecedents, and consequences) from the perspective of various stakeholders (customers, consumers, citizens, associations, businesses, organizations, etc.) and, on the other hand, to identify and analyze the management strategies and mechanisms best suited to building long-term relationships (communication strategies, distribution methods, service or product innovation, etc.).

-These structural axes are fully in line with the orientations of the MUSE scientific project (Feed Care; Protect), the key areas of the Labex Entreprendre (Area A1-P1: Entrepreneurship and Technological Innovation; Area A2-P3: Governance, Market Strategies, and Sustainable Performance), and the cross-cutting areas of the MRM laboratory (Agri-Food Management; Health Management; Responsible Management and Sustainable Development).
+These core areas are fully aligned with the strategic priorities of the MUSE scientific project (Feed Care; Protect), the core areas of Labex Entreprendre (Axis A1-P1: Entrepreneurship and Technological Innovation; Axis A2-P3: Governance, Market Strategies, and Sustainable Performance), and the cross-cutting areas of the MRM laboratory (Agri-Food Management; Health Management; Responsible Management and Sustainable Development).

-This work has been published in leading national scientific journals (Décisions Marketing and Recherche et Applications en Marketing) and international journals, including those ranked as Tier 1 by HCERES (Journal of the Academy of Marketing Science, Journal of Business Research, Journal of Small Business Management), as well as presented at renowned international conferences (ACR, AMA, AMS, EMAC, etc. at the international level, and AFM, JNRC, etc. at the national level).
+This research has been published in leading scientific journals, both national (Décisions Marketing and Recherche et Applications en Marketing) and international—including top-tier journals as defined by HCERES (Journal of the Academy of Marketing Science, Journal of Business Research, Journal of Small Business Management)—as well as in papers presented at renowned international conferences (ACR, AMA, AMS, EMAC… at the international level, AFM, JNRC… at the national level).

-Research meetings are held monthly and usually take place on the first Monday of each month in hybrid mode.
+Research meetings are held monthly and generally take place on the first Monday of each month in a hybrid format.

-The Marketing group is led by Béatrice SIADOU-MARTIN and Olga GONCALVES.
-The Marketing group's research is structured around three main areas related to fields of application identified and promoted in the region:
+The Marketing Group is led by Béatrice SIADOU-MARTIN and Olga GONCALVES.
+The Marketing Group’s research is organized around three main areas of focus related to fields of application that have been identified and promoted in the region:

-Theme 1: Emotional dynamics – Experiential marketing and affective responses
+Topic 1: Emotional Dynamics – Experiential Marketing and Emotional Responses

-Research on this topic aims to better understand and explain changes in consumer behavior (emotional judgments and behavioral reactions) in order to guide brand strategies (communication, labels, etc.) and public policy (prevention campaigns).
-This area of research focuses in particular on understanding the role of marketing in the shift towards a society focused on well-being.
-To this end, research will be structured around three themes: (1) new modes of influence inconsumer communities, (2) work onsocially responsible consumption, and(3) the study ofcustomer decision-making processes.
-Within this focus area, research projects on vegetarianism, veganism, nutrition, and obesity/overweight will be priority areas of application.
+Research in this area seeks to better understand and explain changes in consumer behavior (emotional judgments and behavioral responses) in order to guide the strategies of brands (communication, labels, etc.) and public authorities (prevention campaigns).
+This research focus specifically aims to understand the role of marketing in the shift toward a society centered on well-being.
+To this end, research will be structured around three themes: (1) new modes of influence withinconsumer communities, (2) research onsocially responsible consumption, and(3) the study ofthe customer decision-making process.
+Within this research area, projects on veganism, nutrition, and obesity/overweight issues will be priority areas of focus.

-Theme 2: Relationship dynamics – Relationship marketing, digital marketing, and brand relationships
+Topic 2: Relationship Dynamics – Relationship marketing, digital marketing, and brand relationships

-Work related to this theme focuses on the dynamics of relationships with a brand, product, organization, habitat, or city.
-More specifically, this area of research attempts to understand the societal challenges of digital transformation based on two major themes:responsibility in brand-customer relationships (transparency, privacy) andthe transformation of uses inconnected environments (appropriation of digital services, human-machine interface, coordination between IoT, interactions on social media, in virtual communities, etc.).
-In this area, research projects on connected homes and smart cities (HUTHuman at Home Project,CitUs Chair) as well as connected health will be areas of focus.
+Research in this area focuses on the dynamics of relationships with a brand, a product, an organization, a living environment, or a city.
+More specifically, this research area seeks to understand the societal challenges of digital transformation by focusing on two major themes:responsibility in brand-customer relationships (transparency, privacy) andthe transformation of usage patterns inconnected environments (adoption of digital services, human-machine interfaces, integration of IoT, interactions on social media, within virtual communities, etc.).
+Within this research area, projects on connected homes and smart cities (HUTHuman at Home Project,CitUs Chair) as well as on connected health will serve as key research areas.

-Theme 3: Competitive dynamics – Communication Strategies and Sales Forces
+Topic 3: Competitive Dynamics – Communication Strategies and Sales Forces

-This focus area takes a strategic approach to market development and aims to identify the levers that can be used to optimize marketing strategies targeting consumers and professional buyers.
-Work in this area seeks to better understand how to measure marketing performance (a new approach to markets basedon brand value and performance) and the factors that explain the performance of marketing strategies, with a focus oncreativity and packaging designandnew methods of persuasion inadvertising and promotion.
-Work related tosales strategies isalso central to this theme, from an emotional (emotion management,mindfulness), cultural (cultural intelligence), and educational (sales training) perspective.
-Work on the cooperative sector, as well as fieldwork with salespeople, will be the primary areas of application.
+This research area takes a strategic approach to market development and aims to identify the factors that can optimize marketing strategies targeting both consumers and professional buyers.
+Research within this theme thus seeks to better understand the measurement of marketing performance (a new approach to markets throughbrand value and performance) as well as the factors explaining the performance of marketing strategies, with a focus oncreativity and packaging design, andnew modes of persuasion inadvertising and promotion.
+Research related tosales strategies isalso central to this theme, from an emotional (emotion management,mindfulness), cultural (cultural intelligence), and educational (sales training) perspective.
+Research on the cooperative sector as well as fieldwork with salespeople will constitute the primary areas of focus.

-These structural axes are broken down into three priority areas of application that are fully in line with the scientific objectives of the MUSE project (Feed Care; Protect), the key areas of focus of the Labex Entreprendre (Area A1-P1: Entrepreneurship and Technological Innovation; Area A2-P3: Governance, Market Strategies, and Sustainable Performance), and the cross-disciplinary areas of focus of the MRM laboratory (Agri-Food; Health; Innovation & Sustainable Development).
+These core themes are reflected in three priority areas of application that are fully aligned with the objectives of the MUSE scientific project (Feed Care; Protect), the core areas of Labex Entreprendre (Axis A1-P1: Entrepreneurship and Technological Innovation; Axis A2-P3: Governance, Market Strategies, and Sustainable Performance), and the cross-cutting areas of the MRM laboratory (Agri-Food; Health; Innovation & Sustainable Development).

-• Agri-food marketing: Researchers in this group work in collaboration with the wine industry and wine tourism sector, focusing specifically on consumer food and nutritional behaviors.
+• Agri-food marketing: Researchers in the group work in collaboration with the wine and wine tourism sectors and focus specifically on consumer dietary and nutritional behaviors.

-• Health marketing: Research in this area focuses on social marketing and the use of digital technology in the health sector.
+• Healthcare Marketing: Research in this area focuses on social marketing and the use of digital technology in the healthcare sector.

 Group leaders